Gulf Synthetics Deck Revive Review 4.8/5 (73)

 1. The front panel and edges were coated according to manufacturer-recommended application instructions, leaving the back of the panel untreated.

-2. The panel was fully submerged in water at room temperature for 24 hours, removed from the water and placed in 15° Fahrenheit freezer for 24 hours, and removed and allowed to recover at room temperature.
+2. The panel was fully submerged in water at room temperature for 24 hours, removed from the water, placed in 15° Fahrenheit freezer for 24 hours, and removed and allowed to recover at room temperature.
 This process constitutes one cycle.

-1. Deck Restore was initially soft and somewhat recovered but can be removed from the substrate with little effort and there was no evidence of substrate cracking through the coating.
+1. Deck Restore was initially soft and somewhat recovered but can be removed from the substrate with little effort.
+There was no evidence of substrate cracking through the coating.

-2. Deck Over slightly softened and fully recovered but due to its lack of film build compared to the other coatings displayed substrate cracking through the coating.
+2. Deck Over was slightly softened and fully recovered, but due to its lack of film build compared to the other coatings, it displayed substrate cracking through the coating.

 3. Deck Revive slightly softened but fully recovered within the 24-hour room temperature portion